daisygunn/la-petite-traveller/README.md

 I also decided to change my photo slideshow to a Fancybox gallery as I felt it looked cleaner and I preferred this method of interaction, it also allowed for better responsivness and the images looked better on larger screens.

+In addition to these changes I also decided to add an animated arrow between the heading for the newsletter sign up form and the form itself, I felt that this was an engaging element that would encourage user's to keep looking down the page.

 ### **Surface**
 I chose a colour palette based around blues & greens as these colours remind me of the sea & being amongst nature; I want the users of this website to be transported to their own memories of travelling/holiday's and believe these colours will help to do this.
 I paired these with a lighter off-white in order to allow for appropriate contrast.
+---
 ## **Features**

 This is a fully responsive website that was designed mobile first as this is the most likely way it will be viewed; the page is divided into the four sections listed in the navbar.
 Where a colour background has been used it has a slightly transparent opacity and the text is an off-white.
 All of the headings use the font Cookie and the body text is Raleway, this consistency has been used across the website to create a coherent design.

 ### *Navbar*